RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_2_Notes.md

 ## NIST Special Publication 800-53 (NIST S.P.
 800-53)
 NIST S.P.
 800-53 is a unified framework for protecting the security of information systems within the federal government.

+# OWASP Security Principles

+- Minimize attack surface area (all potential vulnerabilities exploitable)
+  - disable software features
+  - retrict access of certain assets
+  - more complex passwords
+- Principle of least privilege (least amount of access required to fulfill daily tasks)
+  - reduces damage a breach could casuse
+- Defense in depth
+  - multiple controls addressing risks and threats in different ways.
+(MFA. firewall, etc)
+- Seperation of duties (no one person is given too many priveleges)
+  - different people to sign and prepare a paycheck.
+- keep security simple
+  - remove complex solutions to keep things manageable to keep collaboration possible
+- Fix security issues correctly
+  - find root cause and correct all vulnerabilities with tests.